 The Ending Violence Association of BC (EVA BC) is a dynamic, solutions-based provincial association based in Vancouver, Canada.
-Since our launch in 1992, we have trained and supported more than 300 anti-violence programs and cross-sector initiatives across the province that respond to sexual and domestic violence, child abuse, and criminal harassment.
+We launched in 1992 as the BC Association of Specialized Victim Assistance and Counselling Programs, then changed our name to EVA BC in 2009.
+Since our start, we have trained and supported more than 300 anti-violence programs and cross-sector initiatives across the province that respond to sexual and domestic violence, child abuse, and criminal harassment.

 Our Four Key Program Areas across British Columbia:

 For details about each of these, please see PROGRAMS WE SERVE

 Our Cross-sectoral Initiatives:

 - Inter-Agency Case Assessment Teams (ICATs)

 - Community Coordination for Women’s Safety